f34nk/lexbor_erl/README.md

   - Stateless operations (e.g., `parse_serialize/1`, `select_html/2`) use round-robin distribution
   - Stateful operations route by `DocId` to ensure the same worker handles all operations for a given document
 - **Isolation**: Each worker process is independent with its own document registry
+- **Individual supervision**: Each worker is supervised independently - if one crashes, only that worker restarts
-- **Fault tolerance**: Worker crashes are isolated and don't affect other workers or the BEAM VM
+- **Fault tolerance**: Worker crashes don't affect other workers or the BEAM VM; documents on crashed worker are lost but other workers continue serving

 ### Configuration